grafana/writers-toolkit/docs/sources/review/lint-prose/_index.md

    - On Linux, you could set StylesPath to `/home/<USERNAME>/git-repos/writers-toolkit/vale`
    - On macOS, you could set StylesPath to `/Users/<USERNAME>/git-repos/writers-toolkit/vale`
    - On Windows, you could set StylesPath to `C:\Users\<USERNAME>\git-repos\writers-toolkit\vale`

+1. Install the configured Vale packages.

+   From your home directory, run `vale sync` to install the packages you defined in your `.vale.ini` configuration file.

+   {{< admonition type="note" >}}
+   Every time you pull changes in your Writers' Toolkit repository, you need to sync those changes with `vale sync`.
+   {{< /admonition >}}

 1. Install the [Vale Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode) in Visual Studio Code.